akhanafer/PDFChat/README.md

 2. QA Retrieval Agent: This agent handles general questions about the contents of a PDF.
 Does so using Langchain's ConversationalRetrievalChain, which stores different document parts as embeddings in a vectore store, and performs a similarity search between these embeddings and the user's prompt.
 See here for more https://python.langchain.com/docs/use_cases/question_answering/

 3. Summarization Agent: This agent handles the summarizatin of the PDF.
 Does so by using langchain's MapReduceDocumentsChain, which uses Map-Reduce to summarize all splits of document (Map) before combining them to produce one full summary of the entire document (Reduce).
 See here for more https://python.langchain.com/docs/use_cases/summarization

+## Demo
+You can find an example PDF under the examples folder.
+Types of questions you can ask:

+1. How can the definition of demand change based on who is defining it?
+2. What is demand?
+3. Summarize this document for me

+The bot is tuned not to answer questions that don't pertain to the document.
+Questions like the following won't be answered:
+1. How many continents are their?
+2. What is water?